SIDN/spin/README.md

     |                                               |
     +--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+--+

-The PROTOCOL VERSION value is 1.
+The PROTOCOL VERSION (1 byte) value is 1.

-RESPONSE is one of:
+RESPONSE (1 byte) is one of:

 * SPIN_CMD_IP = 100
 * SPIN_CMD_END = 200